Brands who wish to see greater ROI in their influencer marketing campaigns need to be including Hispanic influencers in the conversation.

-Today I’m touching on the same subject again, arguing that influencer marketing has come a long, long way in just one year’s time.
-From being branded ‘The Wild West’ to getting its stamp on multimillion-pound media plans, it’s hard to refute the ROI proofs we’ve seen globally, and it’s absolutely impossible to deny the growth of the space (In fact, Business Insider projects that brands will spend up to $15 billion on influencer marketing by 2022).
+Influencer marketing has come a long, long way in just a few years.
+From being branded ‘The Wild West’ to getting its stamp on multimillion-pound media plans, it’s hard to refute the ROI proofs we’ve seen globally, and it’s absolutely impossible to deny the growth of the space.

-Sure, the speed of growth never slowed down, which ultimately shows the same cracks in terms of the industry catching up, but let’s take a look at the six most common myths in 2019 and the truth behind them.
+Sure, the speed of growth never slowed down, which ultimately shows the same cracks in terms of the industry catching up, but let’s take a look at the six most common myths that circle the influencer marketing industry, and shed some light on the truth behind them.

 As more industry consultants and experts emerge, influencer marketing becomes less misunderstood.
 Unfortunately, this myth still seems to exist, with a few fraudulent individuals casting doubt on creators who work hard to build their content performance, their business, and genuine ROI on brand collaborations.

 The truth here is that by using tools like Tagger, fraud is easily detected and avoided.
-Whether you use the fraud analysis tool as a guideline, check the creator’s account behaviour, or simply their demographics info, it now only takes a few minutes to see a red flag.
+Whether you use the fraud analysis tool as a guideline, check the creator’s account behaviour, or simply their demographics info, it now only takes a few moments to see and avoid a red flag.

 It’s never been easier to detect suspicious behaviour, and with the creator giving users access to their profiles’ backend for measurement, there is no need to rely on screengrabs either.

 Myth 2: Influencers aren't a "legitimate" marketing method